sublimator/ripple-lib-java-sucks/README.md

     {"$key" : "$value", ...}
 ```
 Thus in some senses it's much like json, as the structure is somewhat self
 describing.
-(In contrast to a way of encoding structures, where the $keys were
+(In contrast to a way of encoding structures where the $keys were
 implied by position in a tuple of values)

 The type of the $value when serialized, implies the length, for example a